 In the autumn and winter months, the combined darker, wetter and colder conditions present additional risk factors which can contribute to an increase in slips and trips around the workplace.

-Take a look at this 5 point checklist and feel confident that you, your staff and facilities
+Take a look at this 5 point checklist and feel confident that you, your staff and site

 are prepared for the colder months ahead.

 Identify all outdoor areas used by pedestrians across your site and facilities and highlight those priority routes that could be affected by ice, frost and snow.